cozy/cozy-docs/src/documents/en/host/install.html.md

 service nginx restart
 ```

-You should be able to sync acces your cozy by browsing to cozy.mydomain.com.
+You should be able to acces your cozy by browsing to cozy.mydomain.com.
 Of course, the DNS zone has to be properly configured.

 ##### Specific case : DavDroid

 If you intend to sync your own cozy with an Android phone and using DavDroid, you'll have to do several things: follow [this link](https://davdroid.bitfire.at/faq/entry/importing-a-certificate).
 The automatic method using `CaDroid` is fast and efficient.

-Be careful : since you enabled a reverse proxy to serve your Cozy instance, you need to specify the full URL while configuring your DavDroid account.
+Be careful : since you enabled a reverse proxy to serve your Cozy instance, you need to specify the full URL while configuring your DavDroid account, for instance 'https://cozy.mydomain.com/public/sync/principals/me`.
 If you don't, you will face this error :

 ```
 Missing capatibilities.
 Invalid DAV response.
 Neither CalDAV nor CardDAV available.